-The OTO provides annual notice by November 1st of the calendar year to the agencies and groups considered interested parties and to agencies that have previously submitted projects to the MPO.
+Ahead of the TIP update process and upon completion of the annual STIP prioritization process, the OTO provides notice to the agencies and groups considered interested parties and to agencies that have previously submitted projects to the MPO.
 The notice shall include information concerning the transportation issues and processes used in developing a TIP submittal.
 This notice will provide the information required to propose projects for inclusion in the TIP and the timetable to be followed.
 The OTO staff will be available to give these agencies and groups any assistance they might require in developing projects for submittal for the TIP.

-Agencies submitting projects for inclusion in the TIP will include written documentation of the public involvement procedures used by that agency in selecting projects to include in the TIP and/or for federal funding, e.g. projects for which FTA Section 5307 funding is sought.
+Agencies submitting projects for inclusion in the TIP will include written documentation of the public involvement procedures used by that agency in selecting projects to include in the TIP and/or for federal funding, e.g., projects for which FTA Section 5307 funding is sought.
 If written or oral comments that question the need, scope or scheduling of TIP projects or that propose alternative projects are received during the TIP preparation process, the submitting agency will submit a summary analysis report on the disposition of the comments which will be made a part of the approved TIP.

 The draft TIP is made available for comment for 30 days prior to Board of Director approval.
 A legal notice is placed in the Springfield News-Leader and/or other community papers.
 The draft TIP is made available on the OTO website, at the OTO offices, and at the Springfield-Greene County Library, CU Transit office, and the MoDOT SW District office.
 Any public comment received during this review period will be considered by the OTO staff and will be presented to the Technical Planning Committee and Board of Directors as part of the approval process.